Atticus29/pcc_biology_101/README.md

 Students will be asked to show the instructor their work (in lab manual) before they leave lab to confirm completion of the lab.

 ### Lab information

-BI 101 is a laboratory based course, so your participation in laboratory is essential.
-If your grade is an F in lab, your grade for the course will be an F. A student must have at least a D in lab to earn a C (or higher) in the course. **Students who miss more than two weeks of lab will receive an F in the course.**

 #### Post Labs
 Post Labs are in your lab manual.
 They will be due at the beginning of lab the week after the lab is complete (unless told otherwise).
 They are worth 10 points each.